 You can prevent damage and extend the life of your pillow when washing your pillow by avoiding these things:

-- Avoid baking soda – the particles of baking soda could become dislodged over time leading to breathing irritation
+- Avoid baking soda – baking soda particles could become dislodged over time, leading to breathing irritation.

 - Avoid sun drying – orthopedic foam is highly sensitive to sunlight.